Lodgepole Pine No. 1 Evolution

-On one of my trips home from Japan I went to see my trees—of all those I left, only about 10 were alive and this one survived.
-I packed the trees up immediately and drove them up to Oregon to be left with Randy Knight.
+On one of my trips home from Japan I went to see the trees I’d left in the care of a friend.
+Of the 40 trees they were watching for me only 10 were still alive; this lodgepole was one of them.
+I packed the trees up right then and there and drove them up to Oregon to be left with Randy Knight.

-When I was getting ready to leave, I remember looking at this lodgepole pine and telling Randy, “hey man, you can just burn that tree.”
+As I was leaving back to Japan, I remember looking at this Lodgepole pine and telling Randy, “hey man, you can just burn that tree if it’s too much trouble.”
 Randy nodded.
-I was at that point in the development of my skills where I simply thought I needed a higher caliber of material to work on.
+I was at a point in the development of my skills where I still didn’t fully understand how to value the potential of material.

-For me, this tree, Lodgepole Pine #1, represented a huge point of synthesis—I became aware that I should never underestimate what a tree can become, if given the appropriate amount of time and attention.
-And this tree is a cornerstone piece for Mirai—it has been at the forefront of my career.
-I showcased it at the Pacific Bonsai Museum, my very first exhibition, and then again at Spectrum.
+This tree is a cornerstone piece for Mirai—it has been at the forefront of my career.
+I showcase it at the Pacific Bonsai Museum—at my very first exhibition—and then again at Spectrum.